-Comfort has always defined American cuisine, but the idea of what is “comfort” evolves with trends.
-Now, the influence of global comfort foods are going mainstream, so traditional American comfort foods are getting new twists and flavor infusions from ethnic sources.
+Comfort has always defined American cuisine, but the idea of what is “comfort” evolves with culinary trends.
+Now, the influence of global comfort food is going mainstream, so traditional American comfort foods are getting new twists and flavor infusions from ethnic sources.

 Asian influence is at the forefront of the comfort movement.
 Chef Jonathan Whitener of Here’s Looking at You in LA says, “Filipino food is finally getting the recognition it deserves.”
 Filipino comfort encompasses many dishes and flavors including soups, stews and adobos, taken to new levels.
 One example is sinigang, a sour tamarind soup made with beef or pork, similar to Thailand’s tom yam.
-And then there’s dumplings – a robust and rising trend in the U.S. From rabbit and dumplings at Contigo and yucca dumplings from Chef Max Synder at PitchFork Pretty in Austin to crab rangoon at Olmsted in Brooklyn to soup dumplings, Chinese dumplings and saltenas – all types of dumplings are exploding across American menus and offering globally recognized comfort.
+And then there’s dumplings – a robust and rising trend in the U.S. From rabbit and dumplings at Contigo and yucca dumplings from Chef Max Synder at PitchFork Pretty in Austin to crab rangoon at Olmsted in Brooklyn to soup dumplings, Chinese dumplings and saltenas – all types of dumplings, typically served with various sauces, are exploding across American cuisine and offering globally recognized comfort.

-One of the most classic American comfort foods has to be “mama’s meatballs,” but now, thanks to the trend of global flavors, they’re getting a little kick that’s no less comforting and even more delicious.
+One of the most classic American comfort foods has to be “mama’s meatballs,” but now, thanks to the trend of global flavors, they’re getting a little kick that’s no less comforting and even more easy and delicious than ever.
 From albondigas to kofta – the global meatball is impacting America.
 Harissa meatballs have grown 50% on U.S. menus according to Technomic.